Explaining the differences in massive star models from various simulations: Physical inputs

 For massive stars, the effects of mass loss are even more pronounced.
 The mass loss experienced by hot massive stars (O~type stars and Wolf--Rayet~stars) is known to be line-driven \citep{Lamers:1999} while that of cool massive stars \citep[red supergiants,][]{Levesque:2017} is suggested to be dust-driven.
 Both types of mass loss are an intensively studied subject.
 However, the complexity of the problem of atomic and molecular transitions in the wind together with the rarity of stars at these high masses means that the model assumptions are usually based either on a few observations (a small sample of stars) or on what we know about the wind properties of low-mass stars.

 All models in this study follow \citet{Vink:2000,Vink:2001} for hot wind-driven mass-loss.
 The PARSEC, Geneva, BPASS and MIST models follow \citet{deJagerandNieuwenhuijzen:1988} for cool dust-driven mass-loss and \citet{NugisandLamers:2000} for mass loss in the naked helium star phase.
 The Geneva models further switch to \citet{Crowther2000} for hydrogen-rich stars with ${\rm log T_{eff}/K \leq 3.7}$.
-The BoOST models follow \citet{NieuwenhuijzenanddeJager:1990} for cool winds and \citet[][reduced by a factor of 10]{Hamann:1995} for stars with surface helium mass fraction $>\,0.7$.
-For computing mass-loss rates of stars with surface helium mass fraction between 0.4 and 0.7, BoOST models linearly interpolate between the mass-loss rates of \citet{Vink:2001} and \citet[][reduced by a factor of 10]{Hamann:1995}.
+They also use the maximum of \citet[][]{Vink:2001} and \citet[][]{Grafener:2008} for stars with surface hydrogen mass fraction between 0.3 and 0.05, before switching to \citet[][]{NugisandLamers:2000} when the surface hydrogen mass fraction falls below 0.05.
+The BoOST models follow \citet{NieuwenhuijzenanddeJager:1990} for cool winds and \citet[][reduced by a factor of 10]{Hamann:1995} for stars with surface hydrogen mass fraction $<\,0.3$.
+For computing mass-loss rates of stars with surface hydrogen mass fraction between 0.3 and 0.6, BoOST models linearly interpolate between the mass-loss rates of \citet{Vink:2001} and \citet[][reduced by a factor of 10]{Hamann:1995}.

-To account for the dependence of the mass-loss rates on the chemical composition, BoOST, MIST and BPASS models scale the mass-loss rates by factor of $Z^{0.85}$ \citep{Vink:2001} \footnote{Note that for some models the factor $Z^{0.69}$ is quoted, depending on whether the dependence of the terminal velocity on Z is explicitly considered or not}.
+To account for the dependence of the mass-loss rates on the chemical composition, BoOST, MIST and BPASS models scale the mass-loss rates by a factor of $Z^{0.85}$ \citep{Vink:2001} \footnote{Note that for some models the factor $Z^{0.69}$ is quoted, depending on whether the dependence of the terminal velocity on Z is explicitly considered or not.}.
 Geneva and PARSEC models also use additional mass-loss as described in Section~\ref{sec:edd_lum}.